 Zolecka knew what she was meant to do to help her community - and the amazing thing was Zolecka was only 25 years old.

-What Gretchen discovered in that visit to South Africa, was that women and girls in grassroots communities throughout the country already knew what they needed to do to protect themselves from contracting HIV.
-But they did not have the economic freedom, sexual rights or personal voice to decide when, where, how and with whom to have sex.
-It was not the lack of corporate investment in the issue, but a woman's powerlessness that struck Gretchen as the single largest obstacle in the fight to prevent the spread of HIV – that is, until a woman had the courage to step forward to address such issues head-on, like Zolecka Ntuli.
+What Gretchen discovered in that visit to South Africa was that women and girls in grassroots communities throughout the country already knew what they needed to do to protect themselves from contracting HIV.
+But they did not have the economic freedom, sexual rights, or personal voice to decide when, where, how, and with whom to have sex.
+It was not the lack of corporate investment in the issue but a woman's powerlessness that struck Gretchen as the single largest obstacle in the fight to prevent the spread of HIV – that is, until a woman had the courage to step forward to address such issues head-on, such as Zolecka Ntuli.

 Since early 2003, Government of Sudan soldiers and its unofficially-backed "Janjaweed" Arab nomad militias have carried out a campaign of terror against Darfur's non-Arab tribes.
 Experts estimate at least 400,000 have been killed, approximately 2.5 million have been displaced within Darfur, and hundreds of thousands others have crossed the desert to arrive safely in Chad.
 To date, peace has yet to be achieved.